w3f/Grants-Program/applications/ChatGPT-Substrate-Assistant.md

 | 2.  | Backend Engineering   | Prompt Engineering for 8 placements; rate limited usage of ChatGPTAssistant |
 | 3.  | Dashboard Publication | Superset dashboard showing user feedback and redacted queries (no account / address information) |

-Colorful Notion will choose 8 suitable placements (minimum) out of 16 based on prompt engineering.
+Colorful Notion will concentrate on 8 suitable placements (minimum) out of 16 based on prompt engineering.

 ### Milestone 2 — Iteration on prompt engineering based on user feedback; Additional